donotdespair/donotdespair/README.md

 ### Publications

+[Partial Identification of Structural Vector Autoregressions with Non-Centred Stochastic Volatility](https://doi.org/10.1016/j.jeconom.2025.106107) with Helmut Lütkepohl, Fei Shang, and Luis Uzeda, published in the **Journal of Econometrics**\
 [Markov Switching](https://doi.org/10.1093/acrefore/9780190625979.013.174) with Yong Song, published in the **Oxford Research Encyclopedia of Economics and Finance** in 2021\
 [Bayesian Inference for Structural Vector Autoregressions Identified by Markov-Switching Heteroskedasticity](https://doi.org/10.1016/j.jedc.2020.103862) with Helmut Lütkepohl, published in the **Journal of Economic Dynamics and Control** in 2020\
 [Granger-Causal Analysis of GARCH Models: a Bayesian Approach](http://dx.doi.org/10.1080/07474938.2015.1092839) published in **Econometric Reviews** in 2018\